 My Sweet Folly

 Folie’s marriage to a much older man isn’t exactly setting the bed on fire.
 Lt.
 Robert Cambourne, her cousin-in-law, is similarly lonely—stationed, as he is, far away in India.
-When the pair begin an accidental correspondence, they’re immediately smitten and continue writing for several years.
-But when Folie's husband dies, Robert is unwilling to take their relationship off the page.
-Four years later, Robert—now the legal guardian of Folie's stepdaughter—summons the pair to his country home.
-Brooding and irritable, Robert is nothing like the man she once imagined, though a chain of events will bring them closer than ever...
+When the pair begin an accidental but affectionate correspondence, they continue writing for several years.
+But just when the death of Folie's husband opens up the door for a real-life romance, Robert decides he's unwilling to take their relationship off the page.

 The Maid of Milan